37452 Spirit: Orbit and classification

 Spirit is a member of the Hilda family of asteroids, which stay in a 3:2 orbital resonance with the gas-giant Jupiter, meaning that for every two orbits Jupiter completes, a Hildian asteroid will complete three orbits.
 As their orbit does not cross the path of any of the planets, it will therefore not be pulled out of orbit by Jupiter's gravitational field and likely remain in a stable orbit for thousands of years.

 Spirit orbits the Sun in the outermost main-belt at a distance of 3.1–4.8 AU once every 7 years and 10 months (2,867 days).
 Its orbit has an eccentricity of 0.22 and an inclination of 8° with respect to the ecliptic.

 The body's observation arc begins with its official discovery observation, as no precoveries were taken and no prior identifications were made.

 Palomar–Leiden survey

 The survey designation "P-L" stands for Palomar–Leiden, named after Palomar Observatory and Leiden Observatory, which collaborated on the fruitful Palomar–Leiden survey in the 1960s.
 Gehrels used Palomar's Samuel Oschin telescope (also known as the 48-inch Schmidt Telescope), and shipped the photographic plates to Ingrid and Cornelis van Houten at Leiden Observatory where astrometry was carried out.
 The trio are credited with the discovery of several thousand minor planets.

 Physical characteristics

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Spirit measures 8.9 kilometers in diameter and its surface has an albedo of 0.056, which is typical value for carbonaceous C-type asteroids.
 It has an absolute magnitude of 14.2.

-As of 2017, Spirits rotation period and shape, as well as its spectral type remain unknown.
+As of 2017, Spirit's rotation period and shape, as well as its spectral type remain unknown.